chan602/immunocascade/README.md

 Canvas Mode: A more open, interactive environment where players build immune responses themselves using cell types and signaling interactions.
 A scoring and feedback system evaluates accuracy and provides guidance.

-What It Teaches

-The game focuses on connecting big-picture immune responses with underlying molecular mechanisms:
+What It Teaches: The game focuses on connecting big-picture immune responses with underlying molecular mechanisms:

 Macro level — tissues and organs (e.g., lymph nodes, infection sites)